 - It’s very different from the Google Search Network, and this is a great thing because you can build brand awareness using different targeting methods without bottoming out your budget

 - GDN comes with a lot of targeting flexibility outside of just keywords.
 Consider demographic targeting, or targeting based on interests, behaviors, content, or places

 - Take advantage of the different GDN ad types: responsive, image, video, and Gmail

 - Don’t neglect your landing pages.
 Unique landing pages are a good idea from a messaging continuity standpoint and from a Google Analytics standpoint: drill down into user behavior after the click and adjust where it makes sense

-Digital marketing is an ecosystem and the Google Display Network is one part of it.
+- Digital marketing is an ecosystem and the Google Display Network is one part of it.
 So don’t kill yourself heading into the GDN.
-Start with one simple Display campaign and learn your way around before you really blow up the GDN’s capabilities.
+Start with one simple Display campaign goal and learn your way around before you really blow up the GDN’s capabilities.

 That’s everything you need to know about the Google Display Network at a high level.
-Now you’re ready to learn about setting up Google Display Ads using the right ad format, targeting the right audience.
+Now you’re ready to learn about setting up Google Display Ads using the right ad format, targeting the relevant audience.